-Camavinga welcomes Real Madrid interest
+Camavinga Welcomes Real Madrid Interest

+Rennes star Eduardo Camavinga admitted "it is nice when a big club is interested" amid ongoing links with LaLiga champions Real Madrid.

-Camavinga has been tipped to make the move from Ligue 1 outfit Rennes to Madrid, which is a long-time admirer of the France sensation.
+Camavinga has been tipped to make the move from Ligue 1 outfit Rennes to Madrid, who are long-time admirers of the France sensation.

-Paris Saint-Germain, Juventus and Manchester United have also been linked to the boom 18 year-old midfielder.
+Ligue 1 holders Paris Saint-Germain, Serie A champions Juventus and Manchester United have also been linked to the 18-year-old midfielder.

-"Of course it is nice when a big club is interested in you," Camavinga said "[But] me, I keep a cool head.
+"Of course it is nice when a big club is interested in you," Camavinga told Canal as speculation mounts over his future. "[But] me, I keep a cool head.

 "I am at Stade Rennais.
 We will wait until the end of the season.